 When things are slow, the spreadsheet works fine.
 You check it every morning.
 You follow up on time.
 Nothing slips.

-But when things get busy - and that's when it matters most - the cracks show.
+But when things get busy, and that is when it matters most, the cracks show.
 A follow-up gets missed.
 An invoice goes out late.
-A customer doesn't get their confirmation because nobody checked the sheet that day.
+A customer does not get their confirmation because nobody checked the sheet that day.

-Spreadsheets don't remind you.
-They don't send alerts.
+Spreadsheets do not remind you.
+They do not send alerts.
 They just sit there, waiting to be opened.
-And when the day gets away from you, they're the first thing that gets skipped.
+And when the day gets away from you, they are the first thing that gets skipped.

 What replaces it: Automated triggers and reminders.
 When a job is marked complete, the invoice goes out automatically.
 When a lead hasn't been contacted in 48 hours, someone gets a notification.
 The system does the remembering so your team doesn't have to.